SunakazeKun/galaxypad/README.md

 1. Launch the modded game in Dolphin and start this command-line tool like explained in previous sections.
 3. While the game is running, pay attention to the tool's console output to verify that everything is running correctly.
 4. Once you are in the desired galaxy, go to where you placed PadRecordHelper.
 It doesn't use a model, but an A button icon will be displayed on the screen when you are close to it.
 5. Once you press A, the scene will reset.
-After the scene reloaded, the recording will start.
+After the scene has reloaded, the recording will start.
 6. If you desire to stop recording, press 2 on the first player's Wiimote.

-The tool keeps you informed about its current state and it should inform you when something goes wrong.
+The tool keeps you informed about its current state, and it should inform you when something goes wrong.
 Here's an example from one of my tests:
 ```
-Loading save data from 'D:\Dokumente\Dolphin Emulator\Wii\title\00010000\53423450\data\GameData.bin'...
-Extracted game data for player #1!
 Waiting for Dolphin...
 Hooked to Dolphin, game ID is SB4P!
 Searching for PadRecorderInfo* at 0x80003FFC...
 Waiting for PadRecordHelper...
-Started recording for spawn ID 2 in RedBlueExGalaxy!
+Started recording for spawn ID 0 in RedBlueExGalaxy!
 Stopped recording!
-Dumped 629 KPAD frames (approx. 10 seconds) to '.\RedBlueExGalaxy\Dreamer2.pad'.
+Dumped 3075 KPAD frames (approx. 51 seconds) to '.\RedBlueExGalaxy\Dreamer0.pad'.
 ```

 After recording, you can build a Ghost.arc containing the PAD file.
 However, this is beyond the scope of this tool.
 In final releases of your levels, you don't want players to interact with PadRecordHelper objects, so make sure to remove them once they are not needed anymore.